-APPROVAL OF ANNUAL AUDITED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED 31 DECEMBER 2007
+APPROVAL OF OUR ANNUAL AUDITED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2008

-Proposal Two calls for a vote FOR the approval of the annual audited financial statements of the Company for the fiscal year ended 31 December 2007, a copy of which is included in the enclosed 2007 Annual Report to Shareholders and will be laid before the 2008 Annual Meeting.
+At the 2009 Annual Meeting, Shareholders will be asked to approve the Company's annual audited financial statements for the fiscal year ended December 31, 2008, a copy of which is included in the enclosed 2008 Annual Report to Shareholders and will be laid before the Shareholders at the 2009 Annual Meeting.
+Proposal Two calls for a vote FOR the approval of the Company's annual audited financial statements for the fiscal year ended December 31, 2008.

-Votes Required
+Vote Required

-Adoption of Proposal Two requires the affirmative vote of a majority of the votes cast at the 2008 Annual Meeting.
+Adoption of Proposal Two requires the affirmative vote of a majority of the votes cast at the 2009 Annual Meeting.

-The Board of Directors unanimously recommends a vote FOR the approval of the annual audited financial statements of the Company for the fiscal year ended 31 December 2007 as set forth in Proposal Two.
+Our board of directors unanimously recommends a vote FOR the approval of the Company's annual audited financial statements for the fiscal year ended December 31, 2008 as set forth in Proposal Two.